-Fig. 3 shows example training and test dynamics over the course of learning in panel C, and the information plane dynamics in panel D. Here the network has an input layer of 100 units, 1 hidden layer of 100 units each and one output unit.
+Figure 3 shows example training and test dynamics over the course of learning in panel (C), and the information plane dynamics in panel (D).
+Here the network has an input layer of 100 units, 1 hidden layer of 100 units each and one output unit.
 The network was trained with batch gradient descent on a dataset of 100 examples drawn from the teacher with signal to noise ratio of 1.0.
 The linear network behaves qualitatively like the ReLU network, and does not exhibit compression.
 Nevertheless, it learns a map that generalizes well on this task and shows minimal overtraining.
 Hence, in the setting we study here, generalization performance can be acceptable without any compression phase.

-The results in (Advani & Saxe (2017)) show that, for the case of linear networks, overtraining is worst when the number of inputs matches the number of training samples, and is reduced by making the number of samples smaller or larger.
-Fig. 4 shows learning dynamics with the number of samples matched to the size of the network.
+The results in Advani and Saxe (2017) show that, for the case of linear networks, overtraining is worst when the number of inputs matches the number of training samples, and is reduced by making the number of samples smaller or larger.
+Figure 4 shows learning dynamics with the number of samples matched to the size of the network.
 Here overfitting is substantial, and again no compression is seen in the information plane.
-Comparing to the result in Fig. 3D, both networks exhibit similar information dynamics with respect to the input (no compression), but yield different generalization performance.
+Comparing to the result in figure 3(D), both networks exhibit similar information dynamics with respect to the input (no compression), but yield different generalization performance.